pforret/blog.splashing/_topic/country/italy.md

 ---
 # Italy

-Italy, officially the Italian Republic or Republic of Italy, is a country consisting of a peninsula delimited by the Alps and several islands surrounding it, whose territory largely coincides with the homonymous geographical region.
+Italy, officially the Italian Republic, or the Republic of Italy, is a country in Southern and  Western Europe.
+Located in the middle of the Mediterranean Sea and delimited by the Alps, its territory largely  coincides with the homonymous geographical region.
+Italy shares land borders with France, Switzerland, Austria, Slovenia and the enclaved microstates  of Vatican City and San Marino.
+It has a territorial exclave in Switzerland, Campione.
-Italy is located in the middle of the Mediterranean Sea, in Southern Europe; it is also considered part of Western Europe.
-A unitary parliamentary republic with Rome as its capital and largest city, the country covers a total area of 301,230 km2  and shares land borders with France, Switzerland, Austria, Slovenia, as well as the enclaved microstates of Vatican City and San Marino.
-Italy has a territorial exclave in Switzerland, Campione.
-With over 60 million inhabitants, Italy is the third-most populous member state of the European Union.

 ## Unsplash photos